NationalSecurityAgency/ghidra/Ghidra/Configurations/Public_Release/src/global/docs/ChangeHistory.md

 * _Processors_.
 Fixed several issues with x86 instruction semantics for numerous instructions.
 (GP-6675, Issue #9097)
 * _Processors_.
 Corrected MIPS signed offsets which were incorrectly interpreted as unsigned.
 (GP-6697)
 * _Processors_.
 Fixed issue with the CIP-51 variant language definition.
 (GP-6798)
+* _Processors_.
+Corrected issue with RISC-V attempting to write to constants.
+(GP-6849, Issue #9198)
 * _PyGhidra_.
 Handled a possible `NotADirectoryError` in `pyghidra_launcher.py`.
 (GP-6825)

 # Ghidra 12.1 Change History (May 2026)